alexlamb/alexlamb.github.io/_posts/2017-07-01-throwing-money-around.md

 What I think's interesting about this pattern is how much it looks like the ones that show up in real life.
 Take a look at this plot of the UK's wealth distribution for [instance](https://www.thenetworkforsocialchange.org.uk/resources/am-i-rich.html).

 It's a little uncanny.
 Unsurprisingly, some economists have used this kind of game to model national economies.
 And why not?
-You can think of this model as capturing one half of what makes an economy run.
+You can think of this model as capturing one half of what makes a market run.
 Every transfer of money is an instance of someone paying for something.
-We're just not bothering to model the services that they're getting in return for their cash.
+We're just not bothering to model the good or services that they're getting in return for their cash.

 But to make our model of a national economy more realistic, we should add some extra detail to make sure that the similarity isn't some kind of fluke.
 For starters, not everything in life costs a dollar, and not everyone starts off with the same amount of money.
 So let's vary the amount transferred in each transaction, and give everyone a random amount of cash within a given range to start with.

 Let's also add a metric to look at how the inequality in the model is changing over time.
 For this, we're going to use the GINI coefficient, a well-understood if imperfect yardstick for understanding societies and wealth.

 GINI is easy to understand.
 Basically, we calculate the differences from the average wealth that every agent has and find the mean of that number.
 Then we divide that mean by the largest possible value we could get, to give us a number between zero and one.
-Zero means that society is equal.
+Zero means that a society is equal.
 One means that someone has all the money and everyone else is penniless.

 I've also measured something else here: social mobility.
 I look at where people start out on the social ladder and compare that to where they end up after people start handing them dollars.
 Finding the average distance traveled in the social order and comparing that to the maximum amount of possible change gives us a number similar to GINI that tells us whether individual wealth levels have changed.
 This gives us a way to model whether our toy economy is keeping people in one class, or letting them move about.
 I've called this measure 'start fit' because it tells us whether the amount that you start with is a good fit for how much you'll end up with.
 A high Start Fit value shows a static society.
 A low number shows an extremely liquid one.